Request Assistance

 History and Purpose of this Approach

 Generations United has been working to support grandfamilies and kinship families for over 25 years.
-Going into states and counties around the country, we have routinely seen agencies operating in siloes that limit their ability to support the families.
+Going into states and counties around the country, we have routinely seen agencies operating in silos that limit their ability to support the families.
 For example, child welfare often does not know that there are programs within aging that can help the families, and vice versa.
 And aging and child welfare are just two systems.
-There are at least six others– disability, education, housing, nutrition, Medicaid/Medicare, and Temporary Assistance for Needy Families (TANF) – that are important to the families.
+There are at least six others – disability, education, housing, Medicaid/Medicare, nutrition, and Temporary Assistance for Needy Families (TANF) – that are important to the families.
 These systems may not see the caregivers as part of “grandfamilies” or “kinship families” and, consequently, they may not know to connect the families to other supports, like a Kinship Navigator Program.

 Congress and the Administration for Community Living (ACL) at the U.S. Department of Health & Human Services saw similar challenges and responded accordingly.
 In 2021, the American Rescue Plan Act appropriated $10 million over five years for the first-ever national technical assistance center on grandfamilies and kinship families.
 After a competitive process through ACL, Generations United was awarded the cooperative agreement to help systems better serve the families.
 Learn more about what we do at the Network.